ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 framing in situations where the Protocol Stack provides octet-stream transport only.

+The Message object passed to Received is complete and atomic, unless one of the following conditions holds:

+* the underlying protocol stack supports message boundary preservation, and the size of the Message is larger than the buffers available for a single message;
+* the underlying protocol stack does not support message boundary preservation, and the deframer (see {{receive-framing}}) cannot determine the end of the message using the buffer space it has available; or
+* the underlying protocol stack does not support message boundary preservation, and no deframer was supplied by the application

-Note that as with sending, the Message object passed to Received may represent a partial message, larger than the maximum message size than can be received atomically.
-In this case, the Message object passed contains an indication that the object received is partial, a reference to the full Message it belongs to, as well as the byte range of the data content within the partial Message.
+In this case, the Message object passed to Received contains an indication that the object received is partial, a reference to the full Message it belongs to, the byte offset of the data in the partial Message within the full Message, and an indication whether this is the last (highest-offset) partial Message in the full Message.

+Note that in the degenerate case -- no message boundary preservation and no deframing -- the entire connection is represented as one large message of indeterminate length.

 ~~~
 Connection -> ReceiveError<>